JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7947 days**.

-And here is a just a random fact -  **The worlds tallest free fall rollercoaster is The Giant Drop located in Australia.
-The drops is 120 meters which is equivalent to a 39 storey building**.
+And here is a just a random fact -  **The word "umbrella" is derived from the Latin root word "umbra", which means shade or shadow**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 01 Oct, 2025.</sub>
+<sub>Last updated by Github Actions on 02 Oct, 2025.</sub>